claudiospizzi/PSDscExecutor/README.md

   Test if all resources in a configuration are in the desired state.

 * **Set-DesiredState**
-  Apply the desired state configuration to the targets.
+  Apply the desired state configuration to the targets once.

+* **Invoke-DesiredState**
+  Perform get, set and test methods to bring the target system into the desired state.
+It will continue to test and set until the target system is in desired state.

+## Restrictions

+This module has some limitations that need to be considered when it is used.

+* Windows PowerShell 5.1: Don't use the PSDscResources module, as it is in conflict with the built-in PSDesiredStateConfiguration 1.1.

 ## Versions